RaoulLuque/PlantSwap/README.md

     - 🔍 [Pydantic](https://docs.pydantic.dev), used by FastAPI, for the data validation and settings management.
     - 💾 [PostgreSQL](https://www.postgresql.org) as the SQL database.
     - 🦄 [Uvicorn](https://github.com/encode/uvicorn) used by FastAPI as ASGI webserver.
+- 🚀 React for the frontend.
+  - 🎨 Chakra UI for the frontend components.
+  - 🔑 HTML-only cookies for secure authentication.
 - 🔒 Secure password hashing by default.
 - 🔑 JWT (JSON Web Token) authentication.
 - 🧪 Tests with [Pytest](https://pytest.org).